 Force leaders provide a range of channels to seek feedback and challenge from its workforce.
 The Force takes action in response to issues raised, and informs the workforce accordingly.
-The Force has a well-established and effective health and wellbeing strategy that is supported by a range of practical physical promote measures to and psychological wellbeing, and to take preventative and early action to address wellbeing concerns.
+The Force has a well-established and effective health and wellbeing strategy that is supported by a range of practical measures to promote physical and wellbeing, and psychological to take preventative and early action to address wellbeing concerns.
 The Force has provided training for supervisors and has a wellunderstood policy for providing wellbeing support.
 It has seen reductions in short and medium-term sickness as a result.
 The Force is beginning to improve how it manages and develops the individual performance of its officers and staff, but the process does not yet have credibility among much of the workforce.
 The Force has an established process for identifying high-potential candidates, based on line manager support, application forms and interviews, and is in the early stages of identifying high-potential members of the workforce.

-HMICFRS also undertook the following national/thematic reviews in 2017/18: Abuse of Position Assessments 5/10/17 Joint Inspection of Police Custody 20/12/17
+HMICFRS also undertook the following national/thematic reviews in 2017/18: [PLEASE INSERT]